Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Strategy 1: Instructional resources, supplies, and materials will be purchased for teachers to use with their students to increase their skills in all content areas.
+Strategy's Expected Result/Impact: Instructional resources, supplies, and materials will be purchased for teachers to use with their students to increase their skills in all content areas.
 This includes our EB/ESL, Special Ed, and At Risk Students.
 Online resources will also be purchased to support the practice of testing strategies/skills.

 Staff Responsible for Monitoring: Administration, Admin Asst., ILT members, Teachers